How to Set Boundaries Without Feeling Guilty

 The People Who Push Back

-Not everyone will respond well to your boundaries.
+Not everyone will respond well.
 Some people have grown comfortable with your availability, your silence, your endless yes.
 When you change, they may push back.

 This is not evidence that your boundary was wrong.
 It is evidence that it was necessary.

-The people who truly love you will adjust.
+The people who genuinely love you will adjust.
 They may need time — change is uncomfortable for everyone.
 But they will meet you where you are.

 The people who cannot respect a boundary you've set kindly and clearly are showing you something important about the relationship.
-Pay attention.
+It's worth paying attention to.

 Start Small